 Two sequels revisited the popular television show, made in 1988 and 1993.
 By then, Pernell Roberts was the only surviving member of the original cast.
 Lorne Green died shortly before production began.
 These tombstones were put up for one of the sequels, memorializing Hoss as "Gentle giant" and Little Joe: "Larger than life."

 Michael Landon, Jr. and Dirk Blocker, sons of the original series' stars appeared in the 1993 Bonanza: The Return.

 Lake Tahoe View

 This view of Lake Tahoe was a common sight in the show, making it appear as if much of it was filmed on the Lake Tahoe site.
 In fact, most of the filming happened in southern California at the Burbank Studios and later at Warner Bros.
-However, the later sequels did much of their filming at the theme park.Continue to 5 of 6 below.
+However, the later sequels did much of their filming at the theme park.

 Viriginia City Set

-Taken from the trail that went uphill about the house, this is a view of the replica of Virginia City built at the ranch.
+Taken from the trail above the house, this is a view of the replica of Virginia City built at the ranch.